pombredanne/centidb/docs/intro.rst

 collection in ways that are very useful for queries.

-To make this ordering easy to exploit, keys are treated as tuples of one or more :py:func:`primitive values <keycoder.packs>`, with the order of earlier elements taking precedence over later elements, just like a Python tuple.
+To make this ordering easy to exploit, keys are treated as tuples of one or more :py:func:`primitive values <centidb.keycoder.packs>`, with the order of earlier elements taking precedence over later elements, just like a Python tuple.
 When written to storage, tuples are carefully encoded so their ordering is preserved by the engine.